chadliuxc/Office-365-Huddle-Templates/README.md

 ### Customize and Configure the Bot

-1. Navigate to the Bot Channels Registration you created.
+1. On Azure Portal, find the Resource Group you just created.
+Navigate to the Bot Channels Registration you created.

    ![](Images/bot-27.png)